dengste/org-caldav/README.md

 If you delete events in your calendar, you will by default get asked if you'd like to delete the corresponding Org event.
-You can change that behavior through org-caldav-delete-org-entries.
+You can change that behavior through `org-caldav-delete-org-entries`.

-If you answer a deletion request with "no", the event should get re-synced to the calendar next time you call org-caldav-sync.
+If you answer a deletion request with "no", the event should get re-synced to the calendar next time you call `org-caldav-sync`.

 #### Conflict handling